danoventa/CrackingTheCodingInterview/ROADMAP.md

 the sense of our overall vision and future work on the project.

 ## Pre-alpha (Completed)
 We want to start making packaged releases so that we can begin evaluating the desktop experience more fully.
 In other words, to be able to start testing the usability of our notebook.
 It is expected that we'll make lots of pre-alpha "releases" to get the shipping flow down.

 * Packaging and Installation
     * Ability to open and run a notebook from the desktop
-    * Packaged release of "nteract-lite" (no bundled kernel) for OS X and Linux
+    * Packaged release of "nteract-lite" (no bundled kernel) for macOS and Linux
 * Specification Compliance
     * Full compliance with Notebook format v4
     * Full compliance with message spec v5